leifbr/partnerlabs/docs/class17/class17.rst

 WAF - Identifying the level of protection required for applications
 ===================================================================
-This class, run by Optiv Security, looks at how to strategically build policies around what gets AWAF protection and what level of protection and figuring out how to deploy AWAF policies consistently using best practices.
+This class, run by Optiv Security, looks at how to strategically build policies around which applications require AWAF protection, what level of protection and how to deploy AWAF policies consistently using best practices and easing maintenance.

-The intent of the lab is demonstrate how balanced security, administration, and resources can be obtained by using parent and child polices security policies.
+The intent of the lab is demonstrate how you can balanced security, administration, and resources by using parent and child polices security policies.

 Expected time to complete: **1 hours**